Faculty - Electrical Engineering - College of Science, Engineering and Technology

 Shape the bright futures of Grand Canyon University students as a full time Electrical Engineering Faculty member for the traditional ground campus in the College of Science, Engineering and Technology.
 Through hands-on, project-based learning, the college provides an outlet for innovation and cross-disciplinary exposure.
 It features degrees in electrical and mechanical engineering and engineering technology programs.

 As a full-time Faculty member, you’ll provide program instruction incorporating innovative teaching methodologies, cutting-edge technologies and other industry trends reflecting advancements in your discipline.
 If you are highly motivated and passionate about teaching exceptional quality instruction in modern facilities with smaller class sizes, we’d like to hear from you.

 Responsibilities include equipping students with the required skill set, facilitating classroom discussions, assessing student performance and preparing students to be successful leaders in their chosen profession.
-There are 9- or 12-month positions available that will start in August 2019.
-Other main responsibilities include the following:
+Please note, this is a 9 month position with an immediate start date.
+Primary responsibilities include the following:

 - Teaches undergraduate courses within the major

 - Assists students outside classroom hours

 - Stays current on topics and practices related to the discipline

 - Assists administration in driving curriculum design & development

 - Works with leadership on strategic planning initiatives advancing engineering education